Film: The Grand Budapest Hotel

 - The Alcatraz: Check-Point 19 where Gustave is held awaiting trial.

-- Ambiguously Bi: M. Gustave claims to "go to bed with all his friends", and is exceedingly foppish in sensibilities.
+- Ambiguously Bi: M. Gustave claims to "go to bed with all his friends", says that being told he's straight by one of his prison friends is a compliment he's never been given before, and is exceedingly foppish in sensibilities.

 Gustave: Wait, I thought I was a "fucking faggot".